Marine Physics and Ocean Climate

 With their near-global coverage, satellites provide a unique view of the surface properties of the ocean.
 Satellite Oceanography research at the NOC is concerned with measuring exchanges between the atmosphere, ocean, and the marine biosphere in order to better predict the response of the marine system to climate change.
 We contribute towards developing and sustaining cost-effective observations of the global and coastal ocean so as to deliver state-of-the-art operational oceanography and environmental monitoring.
 The NOC engages and collaborates widely with space agencies and the space sector internationally, and its activities drive forward the development of sensors and satellite missions relevant to NERC marine science.

-The Intergovernmental Panel on Climate Change (IPCC) concluded that between 1901 and 2010, IPCC.
+The Intergovernmental Panel on Climate Change (IPCC) concluded that between 1901 and 2010, global-average sea-level increased by 19 cm.
+By the year 2100 it is likely that global-average sea-level will rise by a further 20 to 80 cm, and possibly more, if there is further collapse of certain parts of the Antarctic Ice Sheet.
+This means that there is generally a greater risk of coastal flooding and a greater need to assess flood defences.
+The NOC develops computer models of tides and storm surges to deliver improved forecasting systems for coastal flooding and sea-level extreme events.
+Our science and scientists directly contribute to assessments such as that of the IPCC.
 We combine geodetic observations of sea-level (using tide gauges and satellite altimetry), ocean mass changes and vertical land movement, with theoretical and modelling expertise of solid Earth, ocean and climate dynamics.
 The Sea Level and Ocean Climate subgroup works closely with the National Tidal and Sea Level Facility and the Permanent Service for Mean Sea Level:

 The National Tidal and Sea Level Facility (NTSLF) is the UK centre of excellence for sea level monitoring, coastal flood forecasting and the analysis of sea level extremes.
 It is the focus for sea level research in the UK and for its interpretation into advice for policy makers, planners and coastal engineers.